chaitanya-chafale/Expense-Website/README.md

 7. Open the website in your browser at http://localhost:8000

-Note:- The category need to be inserted manually in the expense and income db using the http://localhost:8000/admin or using the shell.
+Note:- The category need to be inserted manually in the expense and income db using the http://localhost:8000/admin (Login using superuser, create using the command python manage.py createsuperuser) or using the shell.
+[Working on Adding this in the next release]

 ## Screenshots